My 9 Favorite Uses for Wood Stove Ash

-In a total SHTF situation, you aren’t going to be able to go to the store to get supplies.
+You can’t go to the store to get supplies in a total SHTF situation.
 If you are homesteading, then driving 100 miles to get supplies isn’t a good option (and kind of defeats the point of homesteading).

-Even if you don’t care about survival or off-grid living, resource utilization is still important.
-I mean, who wants to shell out hard-earned cash when you don’t have to?
+Resource utilization is still important even if you don’t care about survival or off-grid living.
+Who wants to shell out hard-earned cash when you don’t have to?

 Today, I want to talk about uses for fire ash.